Learn how to manage user access in Mazévo.

 - Role - A specific set of system functions that a user can access

-Gives a user the ability to create and manage their own requests from the mobile app or the web app.
+It gives a user the ability to create and manage their own requests from the mobile app or the web app.
 The requester is assigned a security policy that limits the buildings, sets the room security levels, and sets the timeframes for making requests.
 These requests must be processed and confirmed by a user with the event planning role.

-Gives a user the ability to create and manage events for all users, create and manage approvals, process event requests, and create and manage organizations and associated contacts.
+It gives a user the ability to create and manage events for all users, create and manage approvals, process event requests, and create and manage organizations and associated contacts.